greenbackdev/mir-prediction-soc-fractions/README.md

 ## Note

-The code was developed to allow for predicting different tagers : the total organic carbon (TOC, in g/kg fines), the quantity of stable carbon (g/kg fines), the quantity of active carbon (g/kg fines), and the proportion of stable carbon (unitless).
+The code was developed to allow for predicting different targets : the total organic carbon (TOC, in g/kg fines), the quantity of stable carbon (g/kg fines), the quantity of active carbon (g/kg fines), and the proportion of stable carbon (unitless).
 Only the results for the prediction of the proportion of stable carbon were presented in the papers.

 ## Acknowledgments